chouhan-shweta/chouhan-shweta/README.md

 **About Me**

-  Hey I am Shweta Chouhan, currently a final year student pursuing B. Tech. in Artificial Intelligence from Sage University, Indore.
+  Hey, I am Shweta Chouhan, currently a final year student pursuing B. Tech. in Artificial Intelligence from Sage University, Indore.
 With an experience as a Machine Learning Engineer intern for 6 months and Course Developer Intern for a year.

 **Skills**
 * Python